Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 An `origin key` is a client-side key that is used to validate Adyen's JavaScript component library.
 It is required to render Component.

-To be able to get the origin key extension module could be used, from the merchant server, [Update CTP payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `getPaymentMethodsRequest` custom field.
+To be able to get the origin key extension module could be used, from the merchant server, [Update commercetools payment](https://docs.commercetools.com/http-api-projects-payments#update-payment) with `getPaymentMethodsRequest` custom field.

 An [update action](https://docs.commercetools.com/http-api-projects-payments#set-customfield) to set `getOriginKeysRequest` custom field.
 ```